ABOUT CHACO CANYON

 Construction continued for three hundred years, until about AD 1150, when the area was abruptly abandoned.
 It's not completely clear why the people left Chaco Canyon, but prolonged drought is one possible explanation.
 It was around this time that communities in other places in the region, such as Mesa Verde and the Chuska Mountains, grew in size and importance.
 Most likely, the departing

 migrated to these surrounding areas.

 In the late 1800s, it became clear that Chaco Canyon needed protection from looting and vandalism.
 Chaco Canyon National Monument was established soon after, in 1907.
 In the nearly one hundred years since, the site has been widely excavated, surveyed, and studied.
 It became a national historical park in 1980, and was designated a UNESCO World Heritage Site in 1987, one of a select list of protected areas "whose outstanding natural and cultural resources form the common inheritance of all mankind."
 Today, roughly eighty thousand people visit Chaco Canyon each year, most of them drawn to see the remains of the excavated great houses, which are maintained in a state of "arrested decay."

-Canyon continues to be of great interest to those who study ancient
+Chaco Canyon continues to be of great interest to those who study ancient cultures, including

 crafted to mark the cycles of the sun (and possibly also the moon).